 - Development road-mapping.

 - Software/hardware integration planning.

 - Maintenance and evolution.

 Established in 1989 and headquartered in McKinney, TX, ScienceSoft is a global IT consultancy and a software development vendor.
-We assist our customers in developing high-quality VR software products for the healthcare industry.
+We assist our customers in developing high-quality VR software products for different industries, including healthcare.